haskell-linnet/linnet/doc/06-run-endpoint.md

 Here is what happened in the code above:
 * Defined endpoint was "bootsrapped" for Content-Type `@Text/Plain`.
 Result of this endpoint will be encoded with `Encode TextPlain`
-* `Bootstrap` was "compiled" into `ReaderT Request m Response`.
+* `Bootstrap` was "compiled" into `ReaderT (WriterT Trace m) Request (Either SomeException Response)` or `Compiled m` for shortness.
 It could be useful to take a break here to add some middleware filters without leaving context of monad `m` by transforming compiled `ReaderT`.
-* `ReaderT Request m Response` was transformed to WAI application and run on Warp server
+* `Compiled m` was transformed to WAI application and run on Warp server

 ## Serving multiple Content-Types